Comparing a radiation damage model for avalanche photodiodes through in-situ observation of CubeSat based devices: Introduction

-Radiation modeling requires understanding of the mechanical layout that acts as radiation shielding materials for critical components.
-Knowledge of the geometry enables us to assess the effects of differences in shielding materials surrounding the critical components.
-Fig.~\ref{SPEQS2-SpooQy1-together} shows the exploded view of the payload assembly, depicting the several layers of mechanical components of different materials.
-The optical elements are integrated into the optical unit (Fig.~\ref{SPEQS2-SpooQy1-together}-2), a custom made titanium single block.
-The onboard electronic board is sandwiched in between the optical unit and the custom baseplate (Titanium).
-The optical unit is enclosed with an aluminum cover.
-The isostatic base mount (Stainless steel) and aluminum mount base acts as the structural interface between the payload and skeleton of the satellite.
+Radiation modelling requires understanding the mechanical layout acting as radiation shielding materials for critical components.
+Knowledge of device geometry enables us to assess the effects of differences in shielding materials surrounding the essential components.
+In some cases, the placement of material can inadvertently cause more radiation damage (for example, by slowing down the protons) Fig.~\ref{SPEQS2-SpooQy1-together} shows the exploded view of the SPEQS-2 assembly~\cite{spooqy1first}, depicting the several layers of mechanical parts of different materials.
+The optical elements are integrated into the optical unit (Fig.~\ref{SPEQS2-SpooQy1-together}-2), on a custom-made titanium single block.
+The electronic board is sandwiched between the optical unit and the custom baseplate (Titanium).
+The optical unit is enclosed with an aluminium cover that ensures the system is light-tight.
+The isostatic base mount (Stainless steel) and aluminium mount base act as the structural interface between the payload and the skeleton of the satellite.

-Section~\ref{resultsdiscussion} further discusses the photodiodes used on the CubeSat and the measured dark count rated collected over 700 days in-orbit from SpooQy-1.
-Continued radiation damage can increase the dark count rate to a level where quantum devices cannot reliably operate.
-Single photon detectors are crucial for such free-space space quantum technology applications and radiation damage is of considerable concern and we investigate the use of radiation modelling as a means of predicting radiation induced performance degradation on the SpooQy-1 space mission.